rahul-analytics29/PanicAttacks-Data-Analysis-PowerBI-Reports/README.md

 - **Snow Flake** as source conncted to **Power BI Desktop**
 - **Power Query** – Data cleaning and preprocessing, Custom coloumns for categorized values based on the panic score, using IF conditional formatting
 - **DAX** – Custom measures **Percentage of patients Dizziness**, **Age Group IF**, **Age Group Switch**
-- **Visuals Used:** Cards, Stacked Bar Charts, Bar Cluster Charts, Line Charts, Trend Lines, and Slicers
+- **Visuals Used:** Cards, Stacked Bar Charts, Bar Cluster Charts, Line Charts, and Slicers

 ---